Science Advisory Council

 Dr. Alexander H. Levis is a University Professor of Electrical, Computer and Systems Engineering and head of the System Architectures Laboratory of the C3I Center at George Mason University.
 For the past 20 years, Dr. Levis has conducted basic and applied research in and taught many aspects of command and control.
 He served as the Chief Scientist of the U.S. Air Force for three years where he advised the Chief of Staff and Secretary of the Air Force on a wide range of scientific and technical issues.

 General Lester L. Lyles, USAF (Ret.) is the former Commander of the Air Force Materiel Command which is responsible for all R&D, Science and Technology, Test, and Logistics Support for the U.S. Air Force.
 Lyles holds a B.S. and M.S. in Mechanical Engineering.
 His numerous awards include the Defense Distinguished Service Medal; the Astronautics Engineer of the Year; the National Black Engineer of the Year; an Honorary Doctor of Laws from New Mexico State; and NASA’s Distinguished Public Service Medal.

 Dr. T. Dwayne McCay

-Dr. T. Dwayne McCay is Provost, Chief Academic Officer and Executive Vice President at the Florida Institute of Technology (FIT) and also a professor of Physics and Space Sciences.
-Formerly at the University of Tennessee (UT), Dr. McCay was the Vice President for Research and Information Technology and served as the Chief Research Officer and Chief Information Officer.
+Dr. T. Dwayne McCay is the President at the Florida Institute of Technology (FIT) and also a professor of Physics and Space Sciences.
+Prior to assuming the role of President at FIT, he served as its Executive Vice President and Chief Operating Officer.
+Formerly at the University of Tennessee, Dr. McCay was the Vice President for Research and Information Technology, Chief Research Officer and Chief Information Officer.
 His research areas include microgravity and low density fluid mechanics, solidification physics and laser processing of materials.

 Ms. JoAnn H. Morgan